julelang/manual/src/integrated-jule/interoperability/jule-wrappers.md

 }
 ```

 There is a wrapper function for `sayHello` with the same name as shown in the example above.
 The difference between them is clearly visible.
-First, the wrapper is easier to access and readable.
-It takes Jule's `str` type as an argument and allows to get rid of the `unsafe` qualifier.
+First, the wrapper is easier to access and read.
+It takes Jule's `str` type as an argument and allows us to get rid of the `unsafe` qualifier.

-Wrapper Jule takes the `str` type and passes it to the function it wraps accordingly.
-Jule strings are in byte encoded UTF-8 format, so taking the pointer to the first byte gives you a simple byte pointer.
+Wrapper Jule takes the `str` type and passes it to the function, which wraps accordingly.
+Jule strings are in byte-encoded UTF-8 format, so taking the pointer to the first byte gives you a simple byte pointer.
 They are the same as `char*` in size.
 For this reason, a correct and trouble-free usage is displayed by casting.
 In addition, we maintain type safety.

 ### Structures